 The Quran describes the creation of Adam in several passages:

-The trust (amanah) that the heavens and earth refused is the moral law.
-Nature fulfils God’s will by necessity — natural law cannot be violated by nature.
-But man fulfils it by choice.
+The trust (amānah) that the heavens and earth refused is the moral law.
+Nature fulfils God’s will by necessity; natural law cannot be violated by nature.
+Man fulfils it by choice.
 That is his distinction.
 That is his cosmic vocation.
 And that vocation is entirely independent of whether his body arrived through a long chain of biological ancestry or an instantaneous act of creation.

 The unity of truth

 The Islamic principle of the unity of truth holds that revelation and reason cannot ultimately contradict each other.
 God authored both the Quran and the natural world.
-If a scientific finding appears to conflict with a Quranic passage, the contradiction is in our understanding, not in reality.
+If a scientific finding appears to conflict with a Quranic passage, the contradiction is in our understanding, rather than in reality.
 The Quran itself instructs: investigate, reflect, use your reason.

 Whether this interpretive move is legitimate is a question about the scope of Quranic hermeneutics, not about the science.
-The tradition has always recognised that Quranic passages may carry meanings beyond their most apparent sense — and the scholars who explored those meanings were not modernist compromisers but the classical giants of tafsir.
+The tradition has always recognised that Quranic passages may carry meanings beyond their most apparent sense, and the scholars who explored those meanings were not modernist compromisers but the classical giants of tafsīr.
 The unity of truth demands that we hold both the evidence and the revelation seriously, and that we do not sacrifice either to protect the other from difficulty.

-What evolution actually threatens — and what it does not
+What evolution actually threatens, and what it does not

-Evolution does not threaten tawhid.
-A universe in which God creates through patient, lawful, discoverable processes is more coherent with His attributes — wisdom, knowledge, design — than a universe in which He acts arbitrarily.
+Evolution does not threaten tawḥīd.
+A universe in which God creates through patient, lawful, discoverable processes is more coherent with His attributes (wisdom, knowledge, design) than a universe in which He acts arbitrarily.
 The Quran describes a God whose creation is purposive, patterned, and good.
 Evolution is consistent with all three.